IHE/pharm-mpd/input/pagecontent/pharm-7.md

 This section corresponds to transaction [PHARM-7] of the IHE Technical Framework.
 Transaction [PHARM-7] is used by the [Medication Order Consumer](actors-transactions.html#order-consumer) and the [Medication Order Responder](actors-transactions.html#order-responder) actors.
-The Retrieve Medication Orders [PHARM-7] transaction is used to obtain MedicationRequests for further handling - for example gettting a prescription for dispense.
+The Retrieve Medication Orders [PHARM-7] transaction is used to obtain MedicationRequests for further handling - for example getting a prescription for dispense.

+The response to this query is always a search Bundle.
+When prescriptions have been submitted as prescription Bundles (via [PHARM-6](pharm-6.html)), the response can include not only MedicationRequests but also the associated coordination Tasks, RequestOrchestration resources, and referenced supporting resources — providing the consumer with the full prescription context.

 ### X:Y.Z.1 Scope